MicrosoftDocs/Hololens/hololens/app-deploy-intune.md

 ## About LOB app updates

 LOB apps check for updates and status changes independently of syncs with Intune.
-This is due to the larger size of app than policies.
+This checking is due to the larger size of app than policies.
 In general Intune will automatically reinstall, update, or remove a required app within 24 hours, rather than waiting for the 7 day reevaluation cycle.
 There are certain conditions that cause Intune to update, reinstall, or remove an app in the 24 hour windows.
 To read the up-to-date list of triggers, read more about [installing, updating, or removing required apps](/mem/intune/apps/apps-add#installing-updating-or-removing-required-apps).